A very attractive turn of the century sofa with contoured and carved upper arm and arms

 Description

-Very attractive bergère-style sofa from the turn of the century, with a contoured and carved upper rail and arms, original panels from a tin box at the back and sides, a gadroon front edge, all raised on cabriole legs.
+Very attractive bergère-style sofa from the turn of the century, with a contoured and carved upper rail and arms, original panels with a tin back and sides, a gadrooned front edge, all elevated on cabriole legs.
 This sofa is in its original condition with new upholstery.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Noteworthy are antique products in Rococo and Louis XV styles.
 Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
 These were highly ornate pieces designed to exude splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
-These were quite distinctive products, but they also introduced many new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which often closely resembles the historical period.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a substantial mark on furniture design.
+Renaissance furniture was quite heavy and robust, using brown stains, cornices, strong bases, and relief decorations.
+These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Mythology and ancient themes were also popular, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common features in Renaissance style furniture.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
+Lion’s paws, eagle heads—these are common features in Renaissance-style furniture.
+Currently, many global brands reproduce such pieces, inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 Manufacturer information